ossrs/oryx/scripts/nginx-hls-cdn/README.md

 A HLS stream should be available at [http://128.199.93.163/live/livestream.m3u8](http://128.199.114.145:2022/tools/player.html?url=http://128.199.93.163/live/livestream.m3u8), and in the following steps, you can create more NGINX servers to deliver HLS stream.

-You can perform this step multiple times to set up additional NGINX edge servers, which will enable you to serve a larger number of clients.
+This step can be repeated multiple times to establish more NGINX edge servers, allowing you to serve a greater number of clients.
+Additionally, you can configure NGINX servers to retrieve HLS streams from other NGINX servers, creating a new layer of servers that can support millions of viewers.

 ## Step 3: Test the NGINX Edge server